February 26, 2017 Sunday – Arizona-Sonora Desert Museum, Tucson, AZ, USA

 After having breakfast at the hotel this morning, I drive to the Arizona-Sonora Desert Museum.
 The museum is in the western part of Suguero National Park.
 The desert landscape in this area is spectacular, and the museum presents very interesting displays of the various ecosystems found in the desert.
 The two captive Coyotes are quite active, and bark like dogs for awhile, getting everyone’s attention.
 Several docents are displaying birds of prey on their arms and describing their respective features and behaviour, so I take some wonderful closeups of the Peregrine Falcon, Spotted Owl and Barn Owl.

-I have a sandwich for lunch at the little cafe off the gift shop, although there are two other restaurants on the site.
-Some of the Docents have owls and falcons to show people, which makes for some great closeups of these normally elusive birds.
-The museum has a surprising number of other birds and animals on display, including Javalinas (wild pigs), snakes, prairie dogs and squirrels, lots of birds, and some cats.
-So it isn’t just cactus on display, although there are endless varieties of those as well.
+I have some lunch at the little cafe off the gift shop, although there are two other restaurants on the site.
+The museum has a surprising number of live birds and animals on display in enclosures, including Javalinas (wild pigs), snakes, prairie dogs and squirrels, lots of birds, and some cats.
+The caves are fun to explore, having stalagmites and stalactites and a gallery of nicely-displayed minerals that are found in the area.
+So it isn’t just cactus on display, although there are endless varieties of those as well!